mrmans0n/compose-rules/docs/rules.md

     }
 }
 ```
-Nesting of layouts has a drastically lower cost vs the view system, so developers should not try to minimize UI layers at the cost of correctness.
+Unlike the View system, nesting layouts in Compose has minimal performance cost, so don't sacrifice correctness to minimize UI layers.

-There is a slight exception to this rule, which is when the function is defined as an extension function of an appropriate scope, like so:
+There is one exception: when the function is defined as an extension function of an appropriate scope:
 ```kotlin
 // ✅
 @Composable